NREL/streamm-tools/doc/source/index.rst

 - integration with analysis and visualization algorithms (both internal and third-party)
 - an object-oriented framework for extending the functionality to specific needs

+..
+The file db_interface.rst (and related links) have been stored in /misc for use in later releases
+..
+The db_interface.rst file was included in the table of contents below

 *****************
 Contents